Sendai Framework for Disaster Risk Reduction (DRR) 2015-2030

 - international cooperation.

-- Bi-annually at the Regional Platform for DRR in the Americas (Mar 7 – 9, 2017 in Montreal)
+- bi-annually at the Regional Platform for DRR in the Americas; and

-All of these are open to any stakeholder who wants to participate.
+All of these are open to any stakeholder who wishes to participate.

 For any further questions or inquiries please contact Canada’s Platform for Disaster Risk Reduction Secretariat.